LaraBerenguer/character-creator/README.md

-# React + Nodejs app to create your characters
+# React + Nodejs + postgresql web to create your characters

 ## 📄 Description